"Where is Elspeth? I had hoped you would bring her."

 ...And she won't be the last of the victims when the Capital fell, Kaede thought.
 The most loyal and trusted retainers are also the first to forfeit their lives in the name of principle.

-Her fingers still wet with the younger girl's tears, Sylviane wrapped one arm behind Elspeth's back before returning her attention to the table.
+With her fingers still wet with the younger girl's tears, Sylviane wrapped one arm around Elspeth's back before returning her attention to the table.

 "I have no doubts of King Alistair's loyalty," the princess spoke of the Mackay-Martel leader, more for Elspeth's benefit than anyone else.
 "But the majority of his forces have been trapped in the north ever since the early snow sealed off the mountain passes.
 We may wait a week or two to observe Gabriel's first move, but surely you're not suggesting I wait until the Spring thaw?"